opendocsg/slw-judgments-backfill/2012_SGCA_57/report.md

 5       The Arbitrator rendered his final award (“the Final Award”) on 29 June 2010.
 The Plaintiff was awarded the sum of $341,391.10 with simple interest at the rate of 5.33% per annum from the date

 of the award. [note: 1] Both parties were dissatisfied with the Arbitrator’s decision and appealed against it on questions of law arising out of the Final Award.
-The High Court dismissed the Plaintiff’s appeal and substantially allowed the Defendant’s appeal and the Final Award was remitted to the Arbitrator for his reconsideration and final disposal (see _LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd_ [2011] 4 SLR 477).
+The High Court dismissed the Plaintiff’s appeal and substantially allowed the Defendant’s appeal and the Final Award was remitted to the Arbitrator for his reconsideration and final disposal (see _LW Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd_ <span class="citation">[2011] 4 SLR 477</span>).

 6       Following this, the Arbitrator rendered his Supplementary Award No 2 (Remitted Issues) on 21 September 2011 (“the Second Supplementary Award”), under which the Defendant was awarded the